undoLogic/setupCase-boilerplate/LAUNCH-GUIDE.md

         IdentityFile ~/.ssh/project2.prv
 ```

-7. You do not need to manually clone, but just so you understand how this works
+NOTE: You do NOT need to manually clone, but just so you understand how this works, and if you wanted to manually clone
+Launch will automatically do this for you after you change 'GITHUB_HOST' in the launch/settings.json

 ```angular2html
 git clone git@project1.github.com:OWNER/repo-project1.git
 # OR
 git clone git@project2.github.com:OWNER/repo-project2.git
 ```
-Launch will automatically do this for you after you change 'GITHUB_HOST' in the launch/settings.json